 Elevations in ALT and AST of Grade 3 and 4 (> 5 x ULN) have been observed in clinical studies of idelalisib.
-There have also been reports of hepatocellular injury including hepatic failure.
-Increases in liver transaminases were generally observed within the first 12 weeks of treatment, and were reversible with dose interruption (see section 4.2).
-In patients who resumed idelalisib at a lower dose, 26% had recurrence of ALT/AST elevation.
-Treatment with Zydelig must be withheld in the event of Grade 3 or 4 ALT/AST elevation and liver function monitored.
-Treatment may be resumed at a lower dose once values have returned to Grade 1 or below (ALT/AST $\leq$ 3 x ULN).
+These laboratory findings were generally observed within the first 12 weeks of treatment, were generally asymptomatic, and were reversible with dose interruption.
+Most patients resumed treatment at a lower dose without recurrence (see section 4.2).
 ALT, AST, and total bilirubin must be monitored in all patients every 2 weeks for the first 3 months of treatment, then as clinically indicated.
-If Grade 2 or higher elevations in ALT and/or AST are observed, patients' ALT, AST, and total bilirubin must be monitored weekly until the values return to Grade 1 or below.
+If Grade 2 or higher elevations in ALT and/or AST are observed, patients must be monitored weekly until the values return to Grade 1 or below.